biogeospatial/Biodiverse_publication_list/SampleSession.md

 You may also create a new BaseData object as a duplicate of the currently selected BaseData by the _Basedata->Duplicate_ menu option.
 This will also duplicate any analyses performed on the BaseData.
 To duplicate the BaseData only, select _Basedata->Duplicate without outputs_.

 Note that any spatial index will need to be rebuilt if new data are imported (unless no new groups are added).
-See [KeyConcepts#Using_the_spatial_index](KeyConcepts#using-the-spatial-index).
+See [KeyConcepts#using_the_spatial_index](KeyConcepts#using-the-spatial-index).

 ### Matrices ###